checkupjs/checkup/README.md

 > :warning: Checkup is pre-release and still in active development.

-Checkup allows you to ask questions and get answers that can help drive maintenance decisions.
-It runs **tasks** to provide information about key characteristics of your codebase.
+Checkup allows you to ask _questions_ and get _answers_ that can help drive maintenance decisions.
+It runs **tasks** to gather information about the craftsmanship and quality of your codebase.
 Task results are output as [SARIF](https://sarifweb.azurewebsites.net/), which provides a consistent schema for data processing, and can be integrated into your development workflow through IDE integrations.

 ![Checkup sample output](docs/checkup-output.png)